 Take, for example, Adobe.
 Originally customers purchased products like Photoshop and Illustrator outright.
 However, in 2012 Adobe introduced its Creative Suite and moved to a subscription model.
 A subscription model means that customers always have the most updated version of the product and as it is cloud-based, they can use it wherever they are.

-It also means more profit for Adobe, with revenue increasing 44% year-on-year.
+It also means more profit for Adobe, with revenue increasing 44% year on year.

-Can I mix and match monetization models?
+In conclusion: Can I mix and match monetization models?

 Yes – you don’t have to stick to one model.